Adult Education (Graduate Certificate)

 Bacon Hall 306, (716) 878-4303

-The graduate certificate in adult education is designed for professionals who desire graduate-level training in the discipline of adult education but do not need a master’s degree.
+The graduate certificate in adult education is designed for professionals who desire graduate-level training in the discipline of adult education.
 The graduate certificate program consists of four courses from the master of science in adult education program.
-Students who complete the certificate program and choose to continue their graduate studies at Buffalo State may request that certificate program courses be applied toward the master’s degree in adult education.
+Certificate program courses can be applied toward the master’s degree in adult education.
 This program does not lead to teaching certification.

-The graduate certificate program is offered both on the Buffalo State campus and through web-based courses.
+The graduate certificate program is offered 100% online.

 - A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale), or a master’s degree from an accredited institution with a minimum GPA of 3.0 (4.0 scale).